frederick-vs-ja/Quuxplusone-blog/_posts/2021-03-21-castlequest-vs-adventure.md

 By the way, in both _Adventure_ and _Castlequest_, words can have multiple accepted spellings; for example, the spellings `WEST` and `W` both mean motion word 44 in _Adventure_ and both mean verb 7 in _Castlequest_.
-These spellings can look arbitrary different to human eyes.
+These spellings can look arbitrarily different to human eyes.
 For example, in _Castlequest_ both `BREAK` and `CHOP` translate to verb 37; in _Adventure_ both `ROAD` and `HILL` translate to motion word 2.
 _Adventure_ makes `ATTACK` and `KILL` synonymous; _Castlequest_ makes them two separate verbs.